dracula/dracula-theme/README.md

 ## Community

-- [Contribute](https://draculatheme.com/contribute) - Learn how to create and submit themes
+Join thousands of vampires using Dracula Theme around the world 🦇

+- [X (Twitter)](https://x.com/draculatheme) and [Instagram](https://www.instagram.com/draculatheme) - Join the conversation for tips, news, and fun.
-- [Twitter](https://twitter.com/draculatheme) - Get updates and announcements
+- [Discord](https://draculatheme.com/discord-invite) - Hang out and chat with the rest of the clan.
-- [GitHub Discussions](https://github.com/dracula/dracula-theme/discussions) - Ask questions and discuss
+- [GitHub Discussions](https://github.com/dracula/dracula-theme/discussions) - Ask questions and discuss issues.
-- [Discord](https://draculatheme.com/discord-invite) - Chat with the community
+- [Contribute](https://draculatheme.com/contribute) - Learn how to create and submit themes.

 ## Dracula PRO